SteveTrewick/Trace/README.md

 ```
   Trace ( tag     : "oh no! something went horribly wrong",
           source  : "MyFancyClass",
-          line    :  29
+          line    :  19
           file    : "/path/to/your/file.swift",
           function: "someFancyFunction",
-          custom  :  nil
+          context :  nil
   )
 ```

-Unless you also passed a custom object/struct to provide more context.
+Unless you also passed a custom object/struct in context to provide more, err, context.

 And you can throw it, if you happen to like swift's exception handling.